BreakingBytes/simkit/README.rst

 .. image:: https://travis-ci.org/SunPower/Circus.svg?branch=master
     :target: https://travis-ci.org/SunPower/Circus

-Circus - A Python Model Simulation Framework
+FlyingCircus - A Python Model Simulation Framework
 ============================================
-Circus ia a framework for simulating mathematical models that decouples the models from the simulation implementation.
+FlyingCircus ia a framework for simulating mathematical models that decouples the models from the simulation implementation.
 It takes care of boilerplate routines such as loading data from various sources into a key store that can be used from any calculation, determining the correct order of calculations, stepping through dynamic simulations and generating output reports and visualizations, so that you can focus on developing models and don't have to worry about how to add new models or how to integrate changes.

 Features
 --------
 * Built in integration of units and uncertainty.
-* Built in management of input data, calculated outputs and formulas in simple keystore.
+* Built in management of input data, calculated outputs and formulas in simple key store.
 * Boilerplate designs for reading data from various sources.
 * Automatic determination of calculation order.
 * Boilerplate designs for progress display and output reports.